awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisanalyticsv2-application-applicationsnapshotconfiguration.md

 # AWS::KinesisAnalyticsV2::Application ApplicationSnapshotConfiguration<a name="aws-properties-kinesisanalyticsv2-application-applicationsnapshotconfiguration"></a>

-Describes whether snapshots are enabled for a Java\-based Kinesis Data Analytics application\.
+Describes whether snapshots are enabled for a Flink\-based Kinesis Data Analytics application\.

 ## Syntax<a name="aws-properties-kinesisanalyticsv2-application-applicationsnapshotconfiguration-syntax"></a>